- Best Results2-6 months

 Davin’s Viewpoint on flushing treatments

 This is one of the harder conditions to manage, especially non-pharmacologically.
 Lasers are good for treating static redness, namely broken capillaries & telangiectasia or spider veins.
 They have a role to play in treating inflammatory skin conditions including rosacea.
 They are less useful for carpet bombing normal skin.
 If you have normal looking skin, & flush intermittently, the best person to see is a medical dermatologist.
 Procedures are not indicated as first line management.
+In some cases my team & I will induce flushing & blushing.
+This will give us a target to hit with laser treatments.

 The top four conditions that cause flushing, & blushing are physiological (with emotive input), rosacea, hormonal & a combination of these.
 The treatment algorithms are very complex, ranging from pharmacological, through to psychological therapy.
 A medical dermatologist (not me) can help exclude super-rare conditions like carcinoid syndrome, & neoplastic causes & co-ordinate a treatment program using drugs such as beta blockers & clonidine.
 Treatments such as ETS or endoscopic thoracic sympathectomy can be extremely effective, albeit side effects such as compensatory hyperhidrosis (sweating).